Transforming the impact and effectiveness of responses to "hot spots" and "hot moments" of water contamination.

 Current management solutions largely ignore biophysical hotspots, giving equal credit, irrespective of where on the landscape best management practices (BMPs) are placed.
 For many BMPs, pollutant removal efficiency is variable through time – successful removal dramatically decreases during large pollution events, or requires multi-year solutions, as is the case with the development of riparian buffers.
 Typically, these temporal dynamics are not considered when implementing management solutions; and despite overwhelming documentation that maintenance and upkeep is required to maintain pollutant removal efficiency, credit isn't always given for maintenance.
 Close attention to the temporal variability of BMPs is required to effectively mitigate nonpoint source pollution.

-In addition to the biophysical template, complex social, cultural, policy, and economic factors impact the cost effectiveness and willingness to pay for some BMPs over others.
+In addition to the biophysical template, complex social, cultural, policy, and economic factors impact the cost-effectiveness and willingness to pay for some BMPs over others.
 Emerging evidence suggests that many management dollars in the U.S. are funneled to a small number of municipalities, especially those in affluent neighborhoods.
-This initiative aims combine biophysical hotspots and socioeconomic hotspots to create a more realistic and nuanced understanding of sweet spots in the landscape that can produce more effective, cost efficient, and equitable nutrient reductions across the Commonwealth.
+This initiative aims to combine biophysical hotspots and socioeconomic hotspots to create a more realistic and nuanced understanding of sweet spots in the landscape that can produce more effective, cost-efficient, and equitable nutrient reductions across the Commonwealth.

 Jonathan Duncan, Ph.D.